mygethub-99/mygamefinal/README.md

  3. Launch Google App Launch.
 Click file, add existing application and browse to location of the cloned project you down loaded from github.com.
 Click Ok.
  4. Once the application has loaded in Google App Launcher, click on the application under the name column and then click run.
  5. Also click on Logs so that you can view application error messaging.
- 6. Now open FireFox and type in this url: localhost:8080/_ah/api/explorer
+ 6. Now open a web browser and type in this url: localhost:8080/_ah/api/explorer
  7. Click on the shield symbol at the far left of the url in the browser and disable protection.
 This will allow the application to run on your browser
- 8. Add another tab to firefox browser and type in this url: localhost:8001.
+ 8. Add another tab to your web browser and type in this url: localhost:8001.
 This will open up the App Engine Console.
 For more info on the App Engine Console, click on this link.
 [Click_here] (https://cloud.google.com/appengine/docs/python/tools/using-local-server)
  9. You are now ready to run the application on local host.
  10. To play the game on the GAE server, click on the Stop button in the GAE launcher.
 Wait for the application to stop, then click on deploy in the GAE launcher.
 This will upload the game code to the GAE server and give you a log window to view for errors.
- 11. After completion of the application launch to GAE, type this url in the firefox browser: http://gamechanger-1260.appspot.com/_ah/api/explorer, or click this link.
+ 11. After completion of the application launch to GAE, type this url in the web browser: http://gamechanger-1260.appspot.com/_ah/api/explorer, or click this link.
 [Link] (http://gamechanger-1260.appspot.com/_ah/api/explorer)
- 12. You shold now have view of the api explorer as hosted by the GAE server in your Firefox browser.
+ 12. You shold now have view of the api explorer as hosted by the GAE server in your web browser.
  13. NOTE: There is an issue with API explorer not displaying api descriptions for api using none-GAE decorators.

 ***